The Manual of the Psi

 On the other hand, if a given rule is not in play in one's campaign, it can make for a great character limitation!
 Fatigue rules can really put a damper on a psi in a long-running battle, particularly against other super-powered foes who lack such a limitation.
 Initiative penalties can definitely shift the course of a battle, lending more weight to a psi's 'lesser' abilities.
 And so on.

-Distraction: psionics require intense concentration in order to be invoked properly - they involve nigh-absolute focus in order to achieve effects of the mind or body that are typically impossible for 'normals'.
+Distraction: psionics require intense concentration to be invoked properly - they involve nigh-absolute focus to achieve effects of the self that are typically impossible for 'normals'.
 This is why the number of powers a psi can maintain simultaneously depends on their Intellect trait - that statistic controls, among other things, the inner-looking, meditative eye that makes using psionics possible.

 A black distraction ACT indicates that the psi cannot use any of their powers at all.
 A red ACT means any attempt to use a talent or art will fail, a blue ACT roll allows skills or talents to be used without failure, and a yellow ACT roll means the psi, despite whatever prevailing conditions exist outside themselves, can still utilize any of his or her psionics.
 A psi may attempt to use an interrupted power again on their next action.